The cost of a sample license is split up in three parts:

 - Publishing rights royalties.
 Register your new song with a Publishing Rights Organization as explained in the sample license.
 When your song generates publishing income (from streaming, radio, live etc.) you will automatically receive your share, as will the original publisher(s) and songwriter(s).
 We’re of course here to help if you have any questions during song registration!

 Example: A category C track 15 second sample = publishing royalties of 10 %.

 Example: A category C track 15 second sample = recording royalties of 10 %.

-* The fee you pay to acquire this license is an advance payment which is recoverable from royalties you must pay on future revenue from your new recording (apart from synch and neighboring rights revenues).
+* The fee you pay to acquire a category B/A license is an advance payment which is recoverable from royalties you must pay on future revenue from your new recording (apart from synch and neighboring rights revenues).